lob/lob-ruby/README.md

 ## Usage

 The library uses an ActiveRecord-style interface.
 You'll feel right at home.
 You'll need a Lob.com API key.
-It's free and you can get yours [here](https://dashboard.lob.com/account).
+It's free and you can get yours [here](https://dashboard.lob.com/settings).

-For optional parameters and other details, refer the docs here - <https://lob.com/docs>
+For optional parameters and other details, refer to the docs [here](https://lob.com/docs).

 #### Caution: Pass zero-prefixed zip codes as strings